 Planning A Visit To Oberammergau

-It’s not too early to make plans to see the Oberammergau Passion Play in 2022.
+It’s never too early to start saving for the 2030 event.
 Numerous tourism organizations can provide you with a package that includes accommodations, tickets to the play, and meals.
 We went that route, and it made things much easier.
 People plan a year or more in advance to get the tickets and itinerary they want, so start planning early!

 The town itself is a lovely village, though quite busy during the Passion Play season.
 Attending the play is a major commitment, but if the idea appeals to you, then you will not want to miss it.
 It is a truly mystical experience that will stay with you for a lifetime.